Federated Transfer Learning with Differential Privacy: Introduction

-for all possible $D_k$ and $(D_k)'$ that differ in at most one data entry, where $Z_k \in \mathcal{Z}_k$ is produced by a privacy mechanism $Q_k$ from each site $ k \in \tkset$, without using any information from other sites.
-In this case, we say $Q = \{Q_k\}_{\tkset}$ satisfy \emph{non-interactive} FDP with parameters $(\epsilon,\delta)$ and denote the corresponding class of privacy mechanisms as $\mathcal{Q}_{\epsilon,\delta,1}$.
-The advantage of non-interactive mechanisms is that they do not incur any communication costs inter-sites when producing private information.
-The restriction of non-interactivity, however, excludes interactive privacy mechanisms that could be potentially more efficient in complicated problems.
-We consider non-interactive FDP mechanisms for univariate mean estimation problems in \Cref{sec:mean-estimation} and general FDP mechanisms (\Cref{def:interactive-FDP}) for linear regression problems in Sections~\ref{sec:lowd-regression} and \ref{sec:highd-regression}.
+where $Z_k \in \mathcal{Z}_k$ is produced by a privacy mechanism $Q_k$ from each site $ k \in \tkset$, without using any information from other sites.
+The advantage of non-interactive mechanisms is that they incur no communication costs between sites when producing private information.
+The restriction to non-interactivity, however, excludes interactive privacy mechanisms that could be more efficient for complex problems.
+For example, interactivity can strictly improve testing and estimation rates in some problems under privacy constraints \citep[e.g.][]{smith2017interaction,joseph2019role,berrett2020locally,butucea2023interactive}.
+We consider non-interactive FDP mechanisms for univariate mean estimation problems in \Cref{sec:mean-estimation} and general FDP mechanisms (\Cref{def:interactive-FDP}) for other problems.

-Note that the FDP notion guarantees privacy for each site at the `item-level', which is similar to the guarantee offered by the usual central DP definition in \eqref{Eq:alphaDP}.
-In particular, FDP implies a central DP type guarantee for each site separately, as discussed in \Cref{sec:literature}.
-In the special case when~$n_k = 1$ for all $k\in \tkset$, \eqref{eq:silo-level privacy} coincides with the definition of non-interactive local differential privacy (LDP) \citep[e.g.][]{duchi2018minimax}; see the corresponding definition and discussion in \Cref{sec:literature}.
-In fact, an appealing feature of the FDP framework is that it provides an intermediate privacy model between the well-studied central and local models of DP; see our discussions and comparisons in \Cref{sec:contribution,sec:mean-discussion,sec:lowd-lowerbound,sec:discussion-highd}.
+In another special case, when the sample size of each site, $n_k = 1$ for all $k\in \tkset$, \eqref{eq:silo-level privacy} coincides with the local differential privacy (LDP) \citep[e.g.][]{duchi2018minimax}; see the corresponding definition in \Cref{section:ldp}.
+In fact, an appealing feature of the FDP framework is that it provides an intermediate privacy model between the well-studied central and local DP models.
+See our discussions and comparisons in \Cref{sec:contribution,sec:mean-discussion,sec:lowd-lowerbound,sec:discussion-highd}.